 About the Blog:

-This is a blog about manhole covers, sidewalks, and other interesting aspects of urban (and suburban) life and infrastructure.
-The blog also chronicles my advocacy work for safer, more walkable communities.
+This is a blog about manhole covers, sidewalks, and other interesting aspects of urban and suburban life and infrastructure.
+The blog also chronicles challenges and opportunities for creating safer, more walkable communities.

 About me (Adriana):

 I grew up in a large messy city in southern Brazil.
 My comfortable childhood in a nice house and high quality private school was contrasted with the favelas I saw other children living in, whose public schools were often out of session due to teacher strikes.
 In my child’s sense of justice, I wanted to bring order to the chaos, and when I was eight I wrote a list of the things I would do to fix the city if elected mayor.

 When I was eleven years old my family immigrated to the US, specifically to a small town in West Virginia.
 I went through and got over culture shock, learned English, excelled in school, and gained an appreciation for the natural beauty of the Appalachian mountains.
 I was also drawn closer to the environmental heritage of Brazil, even though the Amazon forest was located thousands of miles away from my Brazilian home city.

 In college I became immersed in all things Asian Studies, an interest that grew out of my exchange student experience in Japan while in high school.
 Upon graduation I landed a job working for a small town hall in Japan.
 I enjoyed the experience of working at the local government level, helping foreign residents maneuver their way, and teaching Japanese residents about foreign cultures and languages.
 In graduate school I shifted my focus back to the environment, earning a masters in public policy with a concentration in environment and natural resources.

 Since 2003 I have lived in Washington DC and its surroundings.